Environmental migration? An overview of the literature: Systematic review

-The PRISMA diagram in Figure \ref{fig:prisma} shows the process of identification, screening, eligibility, and inclusion of contributions in the final sample.
-It is important to note that there are two levels of inclusion: the first level identifies the sample of contributions included in our network analysis, while the second level is restricted to quantitative analyses suitable for the meta-analysis.
-To conduct a meta-analysis it is crucial to select only comparable papers that provide complete information (mainly on estimated coefficients and standard errors) that can then be used to recover the average effect size.
-This implies the exclusion of papers that do not comply with the requirements of a meta-analysis.
+The PRISMA flow diagram \citep{Moherb} in Figure \ref{fig:prisma} shows the process of identifica-tion, screening, eligibility, and inclusion of contributions in the final sample.
+It is important to note that there are two levels of inclusion: the first level identifies the sample of contributions included in our network analysis, while the second level is restricted to quantitative analyses suitable for the MA.
+To conduct a MA it is crucial to select only comparable papers that provide complete information (mainly on estimated coefficients and standard errors) that can then be used to recover the average effect size \footnote{\ Our inclusion criteria prioritize studies reporting outcomes in an appropriate and consistent manner.
+In particular, we have excluded studies that do not rely on a complete set of objective measures.
+For instance, studies that only present estimated coefficients, solely indicating the significant level, without reporting standard errors or $t$-ratios have been excluded because they do not allow for the calculation of a meta-synthesis.}.
+This implies the exclusion of papers that do not comply with the requirements of a MA.
 However, those excluded papers can be of interest in building the taxonomy of the whole concerned literature, as they may play a role in building links between different contributions (see Section \ref{sec: network}).
-Similarly, non-quantitative (policy, qualitative or theoretical) papers may participate as well in the development of research fronts or to give a direction to a certain thread of contributions and incidentally affect the detection of clusters.
+Similarly, non-quantitative (policy, qualitative or theoretical) papers may participate as well in the development of research fronts or give a direction to a certain thread of contributions and incidentally affect the detection of clusters.
 These reasons led us to build our citation-based network and perform the network analysis and the community detection on the whole sample, while only the sample for the MA is restricted only to quantitative contributions that meet the coding requirements.
-Our final database of point estimates for the meta-analysis includes 96 papers released between 2003 and 2020, published in an academic journal, working papers series or unpublished studies, providing 3,904 point estimates of the effect of slow-onset events (provided by 66 studies) and 2,065 point estimates of the effect of fast-onset events (provided by 60 studies).\footnote{ \ The list of articles is in the Appendix \ref{sec:appendix}.}
+Our final database of point estimates for the MA includes 96 papers released between 2003 and 2020, published in an academic journal, working papers series, or unpublished studies, providing 3,904 point estimates of the effect of slow-onset events (provided by 66 studies) and 2,065 point estimates of the effect of fast-onset events (provided by 60 studies).
+The list of articles is in the Appendix Table 2.